ncallon503/ts-calculator/README.md

 # Four-Function Calculator

 This is a simple four-function calculator (addition, subtraction, multiplication, and division).
-It may later be expanded to support more operations and to support multiple different calculator instances on the same page.
+It may later be expanded to support more operations and to support multiple different calculator instances on the same page..

 ## Setup